elix22/Urho3D-Custom-UI-Mesh/README.md

 I turned it off but you can uncomment the **CONSOLIDATE_BATCHES** at the top of UIMesh.cpp to enable it.

 ### VS2015 Release -- Resolved
 I had trouble getting Release build to display the UIMesh properly.
-Resolved by adding compiler option for \_WIN32 in UIMesh.cpp.
+Resolved by adding optimization pragma for \_WIN32 in UIMesh.cpp.
 You don't have to touch any compiler options and shouldn't have any issues.
 But, let me know if you do.

 Screenshot